 \paragraph{Speaker representation.} Our goal is to convert the speaking style while keeping the content fixed.
-To that end, we construct a speaker-representation $\zspk$, and include it as an additional conditioner during the prosody prediction and waveform synthesis phases.
-To learn $\zspk$ we optimize the parameters of a fixed size look-up-table.
-Although such modeling limits our ability to generalize to new and unseen speakers, it produces higher quality generations~\cite{polyak2021speech}.
+To that end, we construct a speaker representation $\zspk$, and include it as additional conditioning during the prosody prediction and waveform synthesis phases.
+To learn $\zspk$ we optimise the parameters of a fixed size look-up-table.
+Although such modeling limits our ability to generate voices of new and unseen speakers, it produces higher quality generations~\cite{polyak2021speech}.

 \paragraph{Prosody representation.} As explained in the content representation section, the number of repetitions of units indicates the rhythm of the speaker in the context.
 More repetitions means a sound was produced for a longer time.
 Therefore when converting rhythm the sequence is ``deduped'', and when only converting the pitch the full $\zc$ is used.